Oldersay History, Family Crest & Coats of Arms

 Early History of the Oldersay family

-Another 185 words (13 lines of text) covering the years 1327, 1899, 1581, 1586 and 1846 are included under the topic Early Oldersay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Oldersay research.
+Another 93 words (7 lines of text) covering the years 1327, 1581, 1586, 1846 and 1899 are included under the topic Early Oldersay History in all our PDF Extended History products and printed products wherever possible.

 Oldersay Spelling Variations